 10. Work a trend

 This calm and simple living room is decorated with a dusky lilac paint effect on the walls.
 Layer throws and cushions in calm, muted shades on a rocking chair for a relaxed space that’s perfect for curling up with a book.
-A ladder shelf provides rustic storage for books and candles, while a rug adds a hint of pattern and texture.
+A ladder shelf provides rustic living room storage for books and candles, while a rug adds a hint of pattern and texture.

 11. Stick to accessories and soft furnishings